Christian Bethancourt not in lineup Sunday for Rays - NewsBreak

 numberfire.com

-Miami Marlins catcher Nick Fortes is in the lineup Saturday in the team's game against the Atlanta Braves.
-In Game 1 of the doubleheader, Fortes is getting the nod behind the plate, batting sixth in the order versus Braves starter Kyle Muller.
-Our models project Fortes for 1.0 hits, 0.6...
+Los Angeles Angels outfielder Steven Duggar is starting Monday in the team's game against the Seattle Mariners.
+Duggar is getting the nod in left field, batting sixth in the order versus Mariners starter Luis Castillo.
+Our models project Duggar for 0.7 hits, 0.4 runs, 0.1 home runs, 0.2 RBI and...

 numberfire.com